madrisan/nagios-plugins-linux/README.md

 ## Supported Platforms

 This package is written in plain C, making as few assumptions as possible, and sticking closely to ANSI C/POSIX.
-Virtually all Linux distribution are supported.
+A C99-compliant compiler is required anyway.

 ## Bugs